George W. Christians: Crusader White Shirts

 In the early 1930s, Christians founded the Crusader White Shirts in Chattanooga, Tennessee, claiming in 1934 to Pat McGrady of the Jewish Daily Bulletin that the organization had 10,000 members.
 Having inspected the records, however, McGrady could find no evidence of any subscriptions or that any meetings of the organization had been held.

-He described his politics as neither Communist nor Fascist, and deliberately adopted apparently conflicting names and positions in accordance with his belief that a revolutionary leader should promise support to all interests in private and adopt any cause in public that would draw supporters and publicity without accruing too much opposition.
+Christians described his politics as neither Communist nor Fascist, and deliberately adopted apparently conflicting names and positions in accordance with his belief that a revolutionary leader should promise support to all interests in private and adopt any cause in public that would draw supporters and publicity without accruing too much opposition.
 He claimed to have started strikes to obtain publicity and to be preparing to send armed men to settle them to gain more.
 When fascism was on the rise in the early 1930s, he re-branded his American Reds, whose emblem was a red flag with the stars and stripes on top, as the American Fascists, but in 1938 was still claiming to be "so red the Russian Reds are pale yellow in comparison".

-In practice, he associated himself most closely with far-right and anti-Semitic organizations.
+In practice, Christians associated himself most closely with far-right and anti-Semitic organizations.
 His "Secretary of State", C. A. Hester, was a former senior member of the Ku Klux Klan.
 He tried to raise money from Jews to circulate an edition of the hoax Protocols of the Elders of Zion for the ostensible purpose of exposing the origins of the unjust persecution of the Jews.
 In 1934, he complained to the Jewish Telegraphic Agency about the "persecution" in Chicago of the Nazi propagandist Oscar C. Pfaus, chairman of the Germanic Alliance.

 C. F. Fulliam of the alliance chapter in Muscatine, Iowa, wrote to Christians saying that as "Heil Hitler!" was popular in Germany, "let me salute you as you will be saluted in days to come.
 Hail!
 Christians."
 In 1936 he founded the Crusaders for Economic Liberty in Chicago with the American fascist and anti-Semite Lois de Lafayette Washburn.

-He posed for photographs with a form of crusader's cross or cross potent on a white shirt and a gun in his belt.
+Christians posed for photographs with a form of crusader's cross or cross potent on a white shirt and a gun in his belt.
 More than one observer commented that with his toothbrush moustache he bore a resemblance to Adolf Hitler.
 An inveterate letter writer in the cause of his "paper and ink revolution", he sent twenty for every one he received, on letterheads showing the Statue of Liberty, crossed American flags, and a torch with a red, white, and blue flame and in green and brown type.

-In November 1938, he figured in the proceedings of the House Special Committee on Un-American Activities of the United States Congress which noted the large number of organizations with which he was associated or had founded.
+In November 1938, Christians figured in the proceedings of the House Special Committee on Un-American Activities of the United States Congress which noted the large number of organizations with which he was associated or had founded.
 These included the American Reds and the American Fascists, the Liberty Party, the Crusaders for American Liberty, the Crusader White Shirts, and the Fifty Million Club for Economic Liberty.

-He was once a candidate for Congress from the third Tennessee district.
+Christians was once a candidate for Congress from the third Tennessee district.